Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: Introduction

-Our arguments illustrate that under specific circumstances, specific group fairness metrics correspond to a fair distribution of outcomes.
-However, we also show that the quantitative fairness metrics under consideration are simplistic operationalizations of more nuanced philosophical understandings of fairness.
-As a result, satisfying these metrics does not always translate to the equal distribution of benefits and burdens that motivated their use.
-Moreover, we highlight that as fairness metric becomes an optimization objective, fair-ml algorithms can introduce side effects that do not benefit those the intervention was designed to protect.
+Subsequently, we analyze the effectiveness of fair-ml under the identified assumptions.
+As a running example, we analyse the moral implications of the post-processing approach introduced by \citet{hardt2016equality}.
+Our arguments show that fairness metrics are typically simplistic operationalizations of more nuanced philosophical concepts of equality and discrimination.
+As a result, fair-ml algorithms do not always translate to the equal distribution of benefits and burdens that motivated their use.

+To the best of our knowledge, we are the first to explicitly extend moral reasoning from fairness metrics to the fair-ml algorithms that optimize for them.
+For the avoidance of doubt, we do not aim to provide a complete set of precise and general statements regarding the applicability of fairness metrics and constraints.
+Instead, our work illustrates the type of reasoning that can be used to determine the suitability of fairness constraints.
+In part, our contribution can thus be viewed as a meta-ethical approach, relevant to a wider audience of computer scientists, philosophers, and social theorists interested in the impact of artificial intelligence on society.
+More generally, we hope our work opens up the discussion on the moral implications of fair-ml beyond fairness metrics.

 The remainder of this paper is structured as follows.
-Section~\ref{sec:preliminaries} covers preliminaries, including three running examples that will be used throughout the paper, two fairness metrics, and a brief introduction to egalitarianism - the philosophical theory that underpins our arguments.
+Section~\ref{sec:preliminaries} covers preliminaries, including three running examples that will be used throughout the paper, two fairness metrics, and a brief introduction to egalitarianism - the philosophical theory that underpins many of our arguments.
 In Section~\ref{sec:framework}, we describe a framework introduced by \citet{Hertweck2021} and propose an extension that considers the utility of predicted outcomes.
-In Section~\ref{sec:justificationmetrics}, we use our framework to identify circumstances where a particular fairness metric may (not) be appropriate.
-In Section~\ref{sec:algorithm}, we discuss technical details of the post-processing algorithm proposed by \citet{hardt2016equality}.
-Then, we turn to a discussion on the moral implications of the two main optimization strategies inherent to the post-processing algorithm: (1) group-specific decision thresholds (Section~\ref{sec:justificationthresholds}), and (2) randomized decision thresholds (Section~\ref{sec:justificationrandomized}).
+In Section~\ref{sec:distilling}, we use our framework to identify circumstances where a particular fairness metric may (not) be appropriate.
+Subsequently, Section~\ref{sec:goodhartslaw} discusses the moral implications of using fair-ml to achieve a fairness metric, exemplified by the post-processing algorithm proposed by \citet{hardt2016equality}.
 We conclude with a discussion on the implications of our results (Section~\ref{sec:conclusions}).